conormuldoon/unison/README.md

 ## Running

 ### Binary
 Unison requires Java 11 to operate.
-Download and run the jar file from the [latest release](https://github.com/conormuldoon/unison/releases/latest/) using the `-jar` option.
+Download the jar file from the [latest release](https://github.com/conormuldoon/unison/releases/latest/) and run it using the `-jar` option.
 Once the application has started, enter an initial user name and password in the terminal, which will be required for adding/removing the locations to track, and then open `http://localhost:8080` in the browser.
 To change the port, override the `server.port` property using a Java system property or the `--server.port` argument for main.
 The initial user credentials can also be specified using (`default.username` and `default.encoded`) properties as an alternative to using the console where the password is encoded using a bcrypt encoder.
+The binary release is configured for use with GeoDB.

 ### From source